skandams/SDLC_22_Technovators/1_Requirements/README.md

 ## Features:
 ### 3. Electronic Calcutor
-1. Resistor Color code.
-The carbon composition resistors have 3 to 6 resistor color bands.
+1. Resistor Color code: The carbon composition resistors have 3 to 6 resistor color bands.
 The 3 - band resistor has three colors with multiplier and no tolerance.
 The three bands can be selected to know the resistor value.
 Whereas, the 4 band, 5 band, and 6 band resistors have an extra band known as tolerance.
-2. Current and Voltage Division.
-The current divider is a simple circuit that provides an output current that is fraction of the input current .
+2. Current and Voltage Division: The current divider is a simple circuit that provides an output current that is fraction of the input current .
 The voltage across a resistance is equal to the value of the ratio of resistance divided by equivalent.
 This rule is used to determine the value of the voltage in a divider circuit.
-3. Series Circuit Analysis and Source transformation.
-Source transformation is a process of simplifying a circuit solution.
+3. Series Circuit Analysis and Source transformation: Source transformation is a process of simplifying a circuit solution.

 ### High Level Requirements :-
 |ID|Description|Cateory|Status|